Juniper: benefits, dosage, contraindications

 Hypoglycemic

-In animals, juniper berries appear to lower blood sugar levels.
-They primarily work by increasing the peripheral uptake of glucose.
+In animals, juniper berries appear to reduce blood glucose.
+They act mainly by increasing peripheral glucose uptake.

-Adult from 18 years: 2 g (infusion, mother tincture, liquid extract)
+Adults aged 18 and over: 2 g (infusion, mother tincture, liquid extract)

 Interactions